-Nutrition plays an important role in running performance, and ensuring you get all the nutrients you need can improve your health and prevent injuries to make you a faster, stronger runner.
+Nutrition plays an important role in running performance, and ensuring you get all the nutrients you need can improve your health and prevent injuries.
 Today, we are putting the spotlight on one important nutrient: calcium.
 We spoke with runner and sports dietitian Stephanie MacNeill to find out everything runners need to know about calcium, including advice on how you can get enough of it in your diet.

 Why is calcium so important?